enciphers-team/ThreadsApp/README.md

-Threads
+# ThreadsApp

 ## Prerequisite for setting up the Lab

 1. Install Node.js for your system

 ```
-# Check these commands
+# Check these commands to verify if node is installed:
 node -v
 npm -v
 ```